 What is Cortisol Exactly?

 When it comes to your cortisol levels, morning is the best time to start things on the right foot.
 Cortisol is a stress hormone that’s an integral part of your endocrine system.
-It can help you deal with emergency situations such as a stressful event or during high-intensity exercises.
+It can help you deal with emergency situations or during high-intensity exercises.
 Cortisol causes the body to release adrenaline, which sends out that “fight or flight” message in your brain.
 Cortisol isn’t all evil, but it can create detrimental effects when you develop what is known as “cortisol syndrome.”
-This is when the body thinks it’s in under current stress all the time and is one reason mornings can be so difficult to deal with.
+This is when the body thinks it’s under stress all the time and is one reason mornings can be so difficult to deal with.
 Since cortisol is naturally high in the morning, getting it under control first thing in the morning is highly beneficial.

-Try out these tips to reduce your A.M. cortisol and kiss that morning stress good-bye!
+Try out these tips to reduce your A.M. cortisol and kiss that morning stress goodbye!

 1. Get Up Earlier

 I know what you’re thinking – this tip isn’t possible, but trust me here – it totally is.
 The benefits of getting up early are truly invaluable when it comes to reducing your morning stress.
 It might be hard at first (it usually takes about a week or two), but you’ll soon see that it helps reduce your stress in folds.
 Getting up earlier allows for you to get more done, have some time to yourself, embrace some exercise, avoid spilling coffee or coffee on your clothes, gives you time for breakfast, and time to collect your thoughts.
 This will help you feel less stressed in ways you wouldn’t even imagine.
 Set that alarm early at least thirty minutes to one hour.
 Just a little bit will make all the difference!